 - NOCSAE was created in 1970 to help reduce the rate of serious injuries and fatalities in football by introducing helmet standards.
 Their current mission is to enhance athletic safety through scientific research and the creation of performance standards for athletic equipment.
 NOCSAE standards are constantly being updated to reflect the latest science, technology, and medicine.
 Currently, they have 49 performance and test standards for various athletic equipment, including: football, baseball/softball, lacrosse, field hockey, soccer, polo, and ice hockey.

 - Although NOCSAE recertification is not mandatory, it is strongly encouraged.
 Recertified helmets must have a recertification label that includes the name of the recertifying firm and the year of recertification placed in an area in which it can be easily read without the removal of permanent components.
 NOCSAE also recommends that organizations adopt and follow a program of helmet inspection and reconditioning that meets their particular needs, based on age and size of players, severity of helmet usage, ages of helmets, among other factors.

 - In some sports that do not require helmets, eye protection is recommended to prevent eye injury.
 Up to 90% of eye injuries are preventable with proper equipment.

 - To protect from dental injuries, athletes can wear mouth guards.
-Dental procedures can become costly over a lifetime.
-Prevention of these injuries is a simple task.
+Dental procedures can become costly over a lifetime, and prevention of these injuries is a simple task.
 When mouth guards are worn and fitted properly, they have been shown to reduce the rate of dental and facial injuries, such as lacerations, tooth dislocations or fractures, or facial fractures.

 - NOCSAE certifies shin guards for soccer players.
-They are designed to protect the lower leg against contusion, fractures, and lacerations.
+They are designed to protect the lower leg against many injuries, including, but not limited to, contusion, fractures, and lacerations.